Android Debug Bridge, popularly known as ADB USB Drivers is a “connection” for android developers to work out bugs in

 - Clean – ADB and Google Drivers from the latest SDK

-A client on the host system that connects to the server, which can be an ADB shell or Android Debug Bridge logcat command that runs on a terminal to the Dalvik Debug Monitor Server (DDMS) tool.
+A client on the host system that connects to the server can be an ADB shell or Android Debug Bridge logcat command that runs on a terminal to the Dalvik Debug Monitor Server (DDMS) tool.

 An ADB daemon that runs on the Android device/emulator as part of the Android USB framework and interacts with the server to help manage the Android-powered device.